-Akon recently denied allegations on TMZ that dark skinned models were turned away from the ‘Roll It’ video shoot with Wizkid and Banky W as above but that is far from the truth.
+Akon recently denied allegations on TMZ that dark-skinned models were turned away from the ‘Roll It’ video shoot with Wizkid and Banky W as above but that is far from the truth.
 I guess as we all love Akon it is easy to believe it isn’t true.

-In our previous article, we wrote that a model reported being rejected from Akon’s video alongside other dark skinned girls, because the model agent was asked to bring “Half Caste” girls.
-Well the agent speaks out in the video below.
+In our previous article, we wrote that a model reported being rejected from Akon’s video alongside other dark-skinned girls because the model agent was asked to bring “Half-Caste” girls.
+Well, the agent speaks out in the video below.

-Remember, we took it lightly when we said dark skinned girls were rejected, but the truth is it should have been worded that BLACK GIRLS were rejected for the search of half caste/mixed race girls, including both light and dark.
+Remember, we took it lightly when we said dark-skinned girls were rejected, but the truth is it should have been worded that BLACK GIRLS were rejected for the search of half-caste/mixed-race girls, including both light and dark.

 A FEW THINGS I WOULD LIKE TO CLARIFY IF YOU WISH TO READ FURTHER (IMPORTANT)

 1/ THE MODEL – For comments that queried that she did this for popularity.
-To be corrected, she only revealed this to myself in a discussion where I was giving her advise on developing herself as a model.
-At the moment when I questioned her about her prior modelling engagements, we discussed this incident including others.
+To be corrected, she only revealed this to me in a discussion where I was giving her advice on developing herself as a model.
+At the moment when I questioned her about her prior modeling engagements, we discussed this incident including others.
 I asked her why she did not get the job, after giving me her answer I asked if I could publish it, she said ok.
 She had no clue it will turn into a viral story sparking TMZ to question Akon about it.
 The racist incident happened 3 weeks before we broke the story.
 And she still is unaware how big the story is now.

 2/ THE MODEL AGENT – The guy who was forced to turn the girls away and said “THEY” wanted half cast girls is heard in the interview above.
 In his defense, he is an international agent working in Ghana, Nigeria to South Africa.
 When I initially wrote the article I wasn’t aware he was someone I previously knew.
 He is busy 99% of the time, and I am sure he is also not aware this is a viral story yet.